 https://www.themixer.com/en-us/learn/winter-tequila-drinks/feed/ 0

-How to Enjoy Aperol this Winter: Aperol Spritz Gift Guide https://www.themixer.com/en-us/plan/aperol-gift-guide/ https://www.themixer.com/en-us/plan/aperol-gift-guide/#respond Thu, 12 Dec 2024 12:18:14 +0000 https://www.themixer.com/en-us/?p=12887 Who says Aperol is simply for summer?
+How to Enjoy Aperol this Winter: Aperol Spritz Gift Guide You Need https://www.themixer.com/en-us/plan/aperol-gift-guide/ https://www.themixer.com/en-us/plan/aperol-gift-guide/#respond Thu, 12 Dec 2024 12:18:14 +0000 https://www.themixer.com/en-us/?p=12887 Who says Aperol is simply for summer?
 This iconic Italian aperitif isn’t just the perfect fit for sunny afternoons—it’s a year-round favorite.
 As the days grow shorter and the nights cozier, Aperol brings a bright, zesty twist to winter gatherings.

 Whether you’re crafting warm sips, compiling spritz-inspired cocktail gift sets, or upgrading your winter bar cart, this guide has everything you need to keep the Aperol vibes alive over the holiday and beyond.
 Ready to spritz up the season?
 Let’s go!